Call Now Free Quote

-Brick spalling is one of the most common and most misunderstood masonry problems in the Chicagoland area.
+Brick spalling is one of the most misunderstood masonry problems in the Chicagoland area.
 When the face of a brick cracks, flakes, or pops off, homeowners often assume the brick itself was defective.
 In most cases, the brick was fine.
-Something else - water, wrong mortar, or deferred maintenance - created the conditions for the brick to fail.
-Understanding what causes spalling is the first step toward preventing it and saving thousands in repair costs.
+Water, wrong mortar, or deferred maintenance created the conditions for the brick to fail.
+Understanding what causes spalling is the first step toward preventing it and avoiding thousands in repair costs.

 What Is Brick Spalling?

 Spalling is the deterioration of a brick’s surface layer.
-It ranges from minor surface flaking (where thin layers peel away) to deep fracturing where large chunks of the brick face break off, exposing the softer interior core.
-Once the hard-fired outer surface is compromised, deterioration accelerates rapidly because the porous inner brick absorbs water at a much higher rate.
+It ranges from minor surface flaking, where thin layers peel away, to deep fracturing where large chunks of the brick face break off, exposing the softer interior core.
+Once the hard-fired outer surface is compromised, deterioration accelerates because the porous inner brick absorbs water at a much higher rate than the original fired surface.

 The term comes from the German word “spalten,” meaning to split.
 In masonry, it describes any surface failure where the face of the brick separates from the body.
 Mild spalling is cosmetic.
-Severe spalling is structural - it weakens the wall, allows massive water infiltration, and if left long enough, can compromise the load-bearing capacity of the masonry.
+Severe spalling is structural: it weakens the wall, allows increased water infiltration, and if deferred long enough, can compromise the load-bearing capacity of the masonry.

 The Science: Freeze-Thaw and Hydraulic Pressure

-The primary mechanism behind brick spalling in Illinois is freeze-thaw cycling, and understanding the physics explains why certain walls fail while others on the same house remain intact.
+The primary mechanism behind what causes brick spalling in Illinois is freeze-thaw cycling.
+Understanding the physics explains why certain walls fail while others on the same house remain intact.

 How Water Destroys Brick From the Inside

 When temperature drops below 32 degrees F, that water begins to freeze.
 Water expands approximately 9% in volume when it becomes ice.
-In confined pore spaces, this expansion generates hydraulic pressure that can exceed 2,000 PSI - far more than the tensile strength of most brick (typically 200 to 500 PSI).
+In confined pore spaces, this expansion generates hydraulic pressure that can exceed 2,000 PSI, far more than the tensile strength of most brick - typically 200 to 500 PSI per BIA Technical Note 3A.

 The first freeze cycle may cause invisible micro-cracking.
 The second cycle pushes those cracks slightly wider.
 Each subsequent cycle admits more water and expands the damage zone.
-After 5 to 10 winter seasons of this progression, the surface layer separates from the body and you see visible spalling.
+After 5 to 10 winter seasons of this progression, the surface layer separates from the body and visible spalling appears.

 Why Illinois Is Especially Destructive

-The Chicagoland area experiences 80 to 100 freeze-thaw cycles per winter.
+The Chicagoland area sits in one of the highest freeze-thaw frequency zones in the continental U.S. per GLISA climate analysis.
 Each cycle is a small stress event.
-Brick that would last 100 years in Georgia might show spalling after 30 years in Lake County.
 Homes on the North Shore - Winnetka, Glencoe, Wilmette - face additional moisture load from Lake Michigan, compounding the cycle count with higher saturation levels.
+East-facing Winnetka walls take the brunt of lake-effect moisture driven by northeast winds; these walls can experience mortar joint erosion two to three times faster than protected south or west exposures on the same house.

 North-facing and east-facing walls are the most vulnerable because they receive less direct sunlight, stay wetter longer, and experience more freeze events than south-facing walls that warm and dry faster.